true-og/SimpleBounties-OG/README.md

 # Permissions
 bounties.* - Allows basic access to the plugin.

 bounties.admin - Allows operator permissions, such as the abilities to edit and remove other people's bounties.
-When an operator does that, it won't send a refund to the original bounty placer so use with caution.
-There is potential here to exploit the system and get infinite money by editing rewards to a really high number, so grant this permission with caution.
-It allows the use of the /bounty clearall command which removes all active bounties.
+When an operator does that, it won't send a refund to the original bounty placer.
+Also allows the use of the /bounty clearall command, which removes all active bounties.
 Operators also have these permissions.

 # Aliases
 /bn is equivalent to /bounty

 # Bounty Rules
 You cannot place bounties as another person, and you cannot claim bounties on yourself.
 You cannot place multiple bounties on a person, and you have to be directly responsible for the kill.
-Be aware though, Minecraft is a little inconsistent in how it records kills, so you could blow someone up with TNT or push them off a cliff, but it wouldn't work if you pushed them into lava, for example.
-As of right now, you can only enter money as a reward.
+As of right now, you can only enter Diamonds as a reward.

-# How It Works
+# Guide

 ### For Regular Users
 To place a bounty do /bounty place [target player] [reward amount].